YoloNomy/YoloNomy.github.io/_thermo/statistical/canonical.md

 $$ P = \frac{\text{d} \vec{F}\cdot\text{d}\vec{x}}{\text{d}V} =-\frac{\partial{ \langle E \rangle}}{\partial{V}}\Bigg|_S$$

-The condition of fixed $\mathcal{S}$ is here simply to ensure that we are considering the mechanical change of energy (work) due to pressure without considering any possible contribution coming from other energy transfer, such as heat (which would be the case if the transformation considered is **adiabatic**, as defined in the classical thermodynamics class).
+The condition of fixed $S$ is here simply to ensure that we are considering the mechanical change of energy (work) due to pressure without considering any possible contribution coming from other energy transfer, such as heat (which would be the case if the transformation considered is **adiabatic**, as defined in the classical thermodynamics class).

 The definition above for pressure is very nice, but difficult to use in practice, as it is not easy to express simply the condition of constant entropy.
 A much convinient formula that we can find for $p$ is given by